 When I choose the best home grain mill, I pay attention to several key factors.
 This helps me get the most out of my investment and ensures that I’m able to produce the freshest, highest-quality flour possible.

-For a more hands-on approach, I might opt for a grain mill with a hand crank.
+- Do you want the option for an electricity-free mill?
+If yes, opt for a grain mill with a hand crank.
+(My Country Living Grain Mill gives me the option to use a motor or the hand crank.)
 This type of mill is usually portable and can be easily stored away when not in use.
 Hand-cranked mills are also more reliable during power outages and allow me to slow down the milling process to protect delicate enzymes in freshly milled flour.
 I find it therapeutic to hand grind my grains and enjoy the sense of control it gives me.

-It’s also important for me to consider the versatility of my grain mill.
+- It’s also important for me to consider the versatility of my grain mill and if you want to mill more than just wheat.
 Some mills can double as wheat grinders, while others can even produce peanut butter.
 Combination mills offer the ability to both grind and crack grain, allowing me to experiment with various textures and flavors in my baked goods.

-Lastly, when choosing the best grain mill for my needs, I make sure that the option I pick aligns with my personal goals of preparedness and self-sufficiency.
+- Lastly, when choosing the best grain mill for my needs, I make sure that the option I pick aligns with my personal goals.
 Freshly ground flour not only tastes better but also lacks the additives often found in store-bought flour.
-Investing in a good quality grain mill enables me to create healthier, more delicious breads and pastries with minimal effort.
+Investing in a good quality grain mill enables me to create healthier, more delicious breads and pastries with minimal effort, but I need to be able to use it often.
+If it’s big, if I need to store it in the garage or basement because I can’t store it in my kitchen, etc.–these are all things to take into consideration.
+It has to be usable or you won’t use it!

 After extensively researching the different grain mills available for home use, I can say that picking the best one for your needs largely depends on your preferences and requirements.
 From my experience, a burr grinding mill is a good choice if you want super fine flour for bread making, as it creates a lighter and finer texture.